 Sydney's Ferry Fleet

-Sydney’s Ferry Fleet is getting a boost with six new Inner Harbour ferries, added Inner Harbour routes and new Parramatta River ferries.
+Sydney’s Ferry Fleet received a boost with six new Inner Harbour ferries and added Inner Harbour routes.

 - A simpler and more efficient ferry fleet that can carry more passengers